kauefraga/pavus/README.md

 ## Mastering the CLI

-Like in [Ruke](https://github.com/kauefraga/ruke#mastering-the-cli), here you will find all about the command-line interface (available commands, descriptions, flags and aliases).
+Here you will find all about the command-line interface (available commands, descriptions, flags and aliases).

 ## Roadmap